isomerpages/moe-rgsperl/highlights/happenings/_posts/2025-07-14-post-6th PeRL Symposium.md

 image: ""
 variant: tiptap
 ---
-<p>The 6th PeRL Symposium took place on 11th July on our campus, bringing
+<p>The 6th PeRL Symposium took place on 11 July 2025, bringing together a
-together a vibrant community of educators from various schools who are committed to deepening professional practice.</p>
+vibrant community of educators from various schools who are committed to deepening professional practice.</p>
 <p>Since its launch in 2014, the RGS PeRL Symposium has provided a platform
 for teacher-practitioners and educational researchers to exchange ideas, reflect on practice, and advance pedagogical research in Singapore.</p>